Doraku/DefaultEcs/README.md

 system.Update(elapsedTime);
 ```

-<a name='Overview_System_SequentialSystem'></a>
 ### SequentialSystem
-This class is used to easily create a list of system to be updated in a sequential order.
+This class is used to easily create a list of systems to be updated in a sequential order:
 ```csharp
 ISystem<float> system = new SequentialSystem<float>(
     new InputSystem(),